 “Laughter always rang out in Aunty Ifeoma’s house, and no matter where the laughter came from, it bounced around all the walls, all the rooms.”

 I loved the characters in this book so much.
 For me, relatable, interesting and life-like characters are what makes a book.
 Kambili as a narrator was fantastic.
 She had the innocence of a child, mixed with the growing knowledge of a young woman.
-Throughout the book she would express her feelings, come out of her shell, and begin to realise certain things about her family, her father and her mother, who would do anything for her husband, and yet was forced to live under his iron rule.
+Throughout the book she would express her feelings, come out of her shell, and begin to realise certain things about her family.

 While living with her Aunt, Kambili becomes much more out-going.
 She is allowed to choose her own schedule for the first time, allowed to wear trousers instead of dresses, allowed to play football with the boys and allowed to help her Aunt do cooking.
 I loved watching the progression of Kambili, and the way she began to open up.